ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the computer go to art school?
-Because it had a lot of malware-ware!
+1. Why did the software engineer go broke?
+Because he lost his domain in a bet!

-2. Why don't programmers like nature?
-Because they prefer artificial intelligence!
+2. Why was the computer cold?
+It left its Windows open!

-3. Why did the developer go broke?
-Because he lost his domain in a phishing attack!
+3. Why do programmers prefer dark mode?
+Because light attracts bugs!

-4. Why do computer scientists always mix up Christmas and Halloween?
-Because Oct 31 == Dec 25 in hexadecimal!
+4. Why did the cyber security expert bring a ladder to work?
+To reach new heights in network security!

 [
-Sat Jan 20 01:11:42 UTC 2024
+Sun Jan 21 01:17:54 UTC 2024
  ]